sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 Here is a brief overview of the steps necessary to join the ScienceMesh project:

 1. Read the technical documentation on how to setup
-  * the Inter Operability Platform (IOP)
+    - the Inter Operability Platform (IOP)
-  * the monitoring
+    - the monitoring
-  * the metrics collection
+    - the metrics collection

    for your site.
 This can be found here (FIXME1).

-1. Get into contact with the ScienceMesh administration by using this [online form](https://my.forms.app/form/61dd8b48d42da26ef8720979).
+1. Get into contact with the ScienceMesh administration by using this [form]({{< ref "docs/How to join ScienceMesh/OnlineForm" >}})
 1. After that, a ScienceMesh representative will get back to you, detailing the next steps to get your site up and running.
 1. Your site is then added to our central database, effectively integrating it into the ScienceMesh.
     - This includes appearing on all mesh dashboards and being actively monitored for proper health.
 1. In order to maintain your site's information in the central database, you will need to create an administrative account for our central database and request proper accesss rights.
     - More information will be provided by a ScienceMesh representative after your site has joined the mesh.

 <!--
 1. Read the technical and legal documentation which can be found here (FIXME).